GabrielvMarinho/Obsidian/Tech/Software/Processes/Versioning/Git/Architecture/Storing/Data Storing.md

 useful article: [[Git Short Storage]].

-### Short term
+### Packs and loose objects

 In the short term, git represents those objects loosely in the /objects dir, for long term effectiveness, those commits dont stay loose, they are rather stored in pack formats in the /objects/pack dir.

-Which is basically the same way it was structured loosely, but in a more compressed way.
+Which is basically the same way it was structured loosely, but in a more compressed way in .pack files